FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 REPLY:

 TII are not in a position to confirm funding for this scheme at the moment.
+However, they
+---
-However, they--- 6
+6

 have flagged that there may be an opportunity in the coming weeks for LA’s to apply for